fieldtrip/website/example/stats/tfce.md

     - /example/tfce/
 ---

-# Using threshold-free cluster enhancement for cluster statistics

 This example explains how the threshold-free cluster enhancement (TFCE) method works for cluster statistics.

 ## Why is it useful?